Croop-weed/AeroTwin/README.md

 - Baseline diagnosis and sensor checks are not production fault classifiers.
 - Synthetic faults are useful for pipeline testing, not evidence of real UAV failure behavior.
 - RUL remains explicitly unavailable/not trained until trustworthy run-to-failure data and a validated model exist.
-- No web API, UI, database, networking, or deployment layer is included.
+- No web API, UI, database, networking, or deployment layer is included (Note: A prototype FastAPI backend, React frontend, and Unity client have recently been added, see the new section above).